KodakCoin: KodakOne

 KodakCoin was designed to work with Kodak's KodakOne platform, to facilitate image licensing for photographers.
 The KodakOne platform uses web crawlers to identify intellectual property licensed to the KodakOne platform, with payments for licensed photographs to be made using KodakCoin cryptocurrency.

 The website and project has been shutdown, with all mention of the KodakCoin and KodakOne removed from Kodak's website.

 Reception

 Following the January 9 announcement of the new platform at the 2018 CES in Las Vegas, Kodak's stock price tripled in two days, as its market valuation increased to US$565 million, an increase of more than 300 percent.
 By the end of January, one third of Kodak's shares were trading short.

-BBC News "Tech Tent" declared KodakCoin/KodakOne and the (unrelated) Kodak KashMiner "Worst Idea" at CES 2018.
+BBC News' "Tech Tent" declared KodakCoin/KodakOne and the (unrelated) Kodak KashMiner as one of the "Worst Ideas" at CES 2018.